TLI-1994/Uniscan/docs/README.md

 Each run reports which analysis engine was used (`semgrep` when available, otherwise a heuristic fallback) so you can confirm coverage.

+> **Windows note:** Usentinel installs Semgrep >=1.132.0 on Windows because earlier releases lacked official support (see [semgrep/semgrep#1330](https://github.com/semgrep/semgrep/issues/1330)).
+To see code snippets in reports when using the Semgrep engine, run `semgrep login`; otherwise the findings show file paths and line numbers without inline code.

 Prefer raw JSON?
 Swap the format flag:

 ```bash